Permaculture Garden 101: Revolution Disguised as Gardening

 Julia

+A permaculture garden is much more than just a vegetable garden, and has advantages that traditional gardens many times lack.
 If there’s one thing people take pride in, it’s an obsession with efficiency, reinvention, and finding beauty in chaos.
-So when Mika and Ofer—TDF’s resident land caregivers (because "manager" doesn’t quite cut it)—start talking about permaculture, it feels like they’re sharing trade secrets for a better universe, wrapped in the poetic veneer of rural wisdom.
+So when Mika and Ofer—TDF’s resident land caregivers (because "manager" doesn’t quite cut it)—start talking about a permaculture garden, it feels like they’re sharing trade secrets for a better universe, wrapped in the poetic veneer of rural wisdom.

 Slowing Down to the Speed of Trees

 Permaculture’s pace is as seductive as its principles.
-In a world sprinting toward faster, shinier, and now-er, permaculture whispers, slow down.
+In a world sprinting toward faster, shinier, and now-er, the permaculture garden whispers, slow down.
 Nature doesn’t rush, and neither should you.

 This isn’t a lifestyle that hoards abundance—it radiates it.
 It’s as much about rewilding land as it is about rewilding your soul, leaving room for the non-human world to thrive alongside us.
 Fair share, they remind us, isn’t just a hand-me-down hippie mantra.
 It’s a call to care for future generations, the creatures that share this earth, and even the soil itself.